StatGenPRD/GDCgtx/HowToRun.md

 ```
 Analysis\outputs\report-short.hmtl
 ```
 The first thing to check is that this file exists and contains 3 tables (groups, subjects, analysis results).
 You can open this file in Word to edit towards the final CSR insert and/or convert to PDF.
+By default, it will open in "Web Layout", go to the View tab on the ribbon to switch to the more familiar Print Layout.
+Note, the candidate variant results are not handled separately; they are embedded in the genome-wide results and thus contribute to the genomic control coefficient and are corrected as described under table3.

 If anything seems wrong with the contents of this report but the exit status was 0, then it will require some investigation as the cause is likely in the source data / analysis setup.